Become a City Museum Volunteer

 We are always recruiting for volunteers to help staff the reception desk, to act as walking tour guides in the summer, and/or to assist the Curator of Collections with collections maintenance.
 Click the link below for more information and to find an application form.

-- 10:30am - Noon
+10:30 - Noon

-- Saturday, August 18th
+- Saturday, October 27th

-- Tour starts at the Juneau-Douglas City Museum
+- Starts at The City Museum